Have you heard of these 10 authors of color?

 I'll keep you up-to-date as I discover more authors.
 I have a ton of books on hold at the moment, currently trying to get more into the fantasy realm.
 Ready to add more to the list!

 Special shout out to Lisa See and Ann Aguirre, I'm not sure how either identify racially, but I can feel that their writing comes from a personal connection to their cultures.
 I've enjoyed reading Lady Tan's Circle of Women,The Tea Girl of Hummingbird Lane, and The Only Purple House in Town.
-I'm currently listening to the Never Name the Dead audiobook and reading Blood of the Old Kings, hoping to get my final thoughts out soon!
+I'm currently listening to the Welcome to the Hyunam-dong Bookshop audiobook and reading The Grace of Kings, hoping to get my final thoughts out soon!